bugbiteme/EX280-study/cron-jobs-in-OpenShift-SOLUTION.md

 ```
 Once deployed, run the command oc get all to see the job in the project.
 Note you can change the schedule to see it run more often. `*/1 * * * *` will make it run every minute and look at the pod logs for the message.

+You can also add service accounts to a cronjob.
+You can edit successful job run history in the yaml once you have created a job with the default values.